vgarleanu/raytracer/README.md

 without any additional terms or conditions.

 ## License
-Dim is licensed under the MIT license ([LICENSE.md](LICENSE.md) or http://opensource.org/licenses/MIT)
+This software is licensed under the MIT license ([LICENSE.md](LICENSE.md) or http://opensource.org/licenses/MIT)